What you get from working with me

 Integration of research and personal development

-I believe that the study of the human self, of human development and of our relationship with the world in which we live cannot rest on mere intellectual pursuits.
-A process of self-discovery through experience is required in order to gain access to the most fundamental aspects of human nature and psychological life.
+I believe that the study of the human self, of human development and of our relationship with the world in which we live cannot rest entirely on external data resulting from others.
+The collection and analysis of personal data which contain one’s subjective and evolving experience of being human is paramount to grant access to the most fundamental aspects of human nature and psychological life.

 A holistic view of the human being